Nolan Arenado Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 9.3 K/9, the ninth-best in the league.
+- The pitching staff for the Giants has a collective 9.2 K/9, which ranks 12th in MLB.

-- The Giants' 4.47 team ERA ranks 20th among all MLB pitching staffs.
+- The Giants have a 4.45 team ERA that ranks 18th among all MLB pitching staffs.

-- Giants pitchers combine to rank 21st in baseball in home runs surrendered (29 total, 1.3 per game).
+- The Giants rank 20th in baseball in home runs given up (30 total, 1.3 per game).

-- Brebbia will start for the Giants, his first of the season.
+- The Giants are sending DeSclafani (1-1) out to make his fifth start of the season.
+He is 1-1 with a 2.63 ERA and 21 strikeouts in 24 2/3 innings pitched.

-- The 32-year-old righty came out of the bullpen in his last outing this season, one of 10 appearances so far.
+- In his most recent time out on Saturday against the New York Mets, the right-hander went five innings, allowing four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.